The Best Travel Underwear for Men

 The cheaper synthetic options from ExOfficio and Patagonia weighed more and were less comfortable, but performed better in durability.
 No big mystery as to the reason why; the materials used are thicker and more substantial.
 This aspect further enhances their overall value and should be considered by anyone thinking about sustained, long-term use.

 For all our gripes though, we were impressed with the quality of the products we tested.
-Shoddy waistbands are a popular complaint with low-cost, mass-produced, underwear, but they were never a concern here.
+Shoddy waistbands are a favorite complaint with low-cost, mass-produced, underwear, but they were never a concern here.
 We didn't observe any unraveling threads or fibers.
-In our opinion, the durability of these garments is not great but acceptable.
-The strength of the fabrics used simply limits what is possible.

 Each of these companies does provide some type of warranty, ranging from one year (Icebreaker) to lifetime (Patagonia).
 We would trust any of them to refund defects in materials or workmanship.
 Normal 'wear and tear', however, is universally exempted.